 CGN forage crops collection

-The CGN forages collection consists of 11 grass species with almost 800 accessions and two clover species with more than 250 accessions.
+The CGN forages collection consists of 10 grass species with almost 800 accessions and 2 clover species with nearly 300 accessions.

-The grass species were received from the former Foundation of Agricultural Plant Breeding (SvP), private breeding firms from The Netherlands (Van Soest and Boukema, 1995) and from the collections of Plant Variety Research.
-Most of the clover accessions were collected by CGN in the Netherlands from 1985 to 1986 (Van Soest and Dijkstra 1986, 1998).
-The accessions of T. repens were collected in all provinces of the Netherlands.
-Exploration missions were organised to Uzbekistan (1997, 1999) and Kyrgyzstan (1999).
-During these missions around 60 forage accessions were collected (Van Soest 1998).
+The accessions from the grasses originate from the collection of the former Foundation of Agricultural Plant Breeding (SvP), from Dutch private breeding firms and from the collections of Plant Variety Research (Van Soest and Boukema, 1995).
+Most of the clover accessions were collected by CGN in the Netherlands (Van Soest and Dijkstra 1986, 1998).
+During collecting missions in Uzbekistan and Kyrgyzstan some 30 clover accessions were collected (Van Soest 1998).

 Grasses

-The CGN grasses collection consists predominantly of economically important forage grasses cultivated in N.W.
-Europe.
-The Lolium collection, including accessions of perennial and Italian ryegrass, forms with about 400 accessions the most important collection.
+The CGN grasses collection consists predominantly of economically important forage grasses that are cultivated in Northwest Europe.
+The Lolium collection, including accessions of perennial and Italian ryegrass, forms the most important collection.
 This collection includes besides modern cultivars also old cultivars and ecotypes collected in old Dutch pastures.

-A study on Lolium perenne was carried out by Van Treuren et al. (2005), aiming to analyse the variation present in populations occurring in old Dutch grasslands with grasslands, in nature reserves, and in cultivars, by using AFLP markers and morphological traits.
-This study indicated that basically the same range of genetic variation is covered by the three groups, although the reference varieties analysed harboured lesser variation.
-Therefore, it was concluded by Van Treuren et al. (2005) that no specific conservation measures are currently needed to maintain genetic diversity of perennial ryegrass occurring in old Dutch grasslands (the same conclusion could be drawn for white clover, as this species was also analysed in this study).
+A study on Lolium perenne was carried out, aiming to analyse the variation present in populations occurring in old Dutch grasslands, in nature reserves, and in cultivars (Van Treuren et al. 2005).
+This study indicated that basically the same range of genetic variation is covered by the groups.
+From this study it could be concluded that no specific conservation measures are currently needed to maintain genetic diversity of perennial ryegrass occurring in old Dutch grasslands.
+The same conclusion could be drawn for white clover (Trifolium repens) which was also analysed in this study.

-Next to the large Lolium collection, there are also a number of smaller collections.
-The Phleum collection includes two species and more than 100 accessions.
-The Festuca collection consists of 75 cultivars of F. rubra, two accessions F. arundinacea and one accession F. pratensis.
-In the Dactylus glomerata collection 42 accessions are present.
-The Poa pratensis collection (135 accessions) is based upon old and modern Dutch cultivars and accessions collected in 2005 in old Dutch grasslands (Van Treuren 2008).
-Furthermore there is a small Agrostis cappilaris collection which consists of 11 Dutch cultivars.
+There are also a number of smaller collections.
+The Phleum collection includes accessions of two species and the Festuca collection holds accessions of three species.
+Then there are collections of Dactylus glomerata, Poa pratensis and Agrostis cappilaris.
+The Poa collection is based on old and modern Dutch cultivars and accessions that were collected in 2005 by CGN in old Dutch grasslands (Van Treuren 2008).

-The CGN clover collection consists of 165 white clover (Trifolium repens) and 98 red clover (T. pratense) accessions.
-The red clover accessions were mainly obtained during collecting missions in the Netherlands carried out in 1985 and 1986 (Van Soest and Dijkstra 1986, 1998).
-The collecting sites in all provinces of the Netherlands are presented in Figure 2.
-Besides the collected ecotypes (N=139), the collection consists of 26 accessions of landraces, cultivars and tetraploid breeding lines.
-In the group of old landraces there are four old Dutch landraces: Groninger-, Roosendaalse- and Gendringsered clover and Rode Maasklaver.
-In 1997 and 1998 collecting trips have been organised to all provinces in the Netherlands and some 53 accessions of white clover were collected in old Dutch grasslands.
-Currently the white clover collection consists of 70 ecotypes and landraces and 28 cultivars amongst which 21 old cultivars from the period between 1924 and 1990.
+The CGN clover collection consists of white clover (Trifolium repens) and red clover (Trifolium pratense) accessions.
+The red clover accessions were mainly obtained during collecting missions in the Netherlands (Van Soest and Dijkstra 1986, 1998).
+Besides the collected ecotypes, the collection consists of accessions of landraces, cultivars and tetraploid breeding lines.
+In the group of old landraces there are four old Dutch landraces: Groninger, Roosendaalse and Gendringse clover and Rode Maasklaver.
+Also for white clover collecting was done in the Netherlands in old grasslands.
+During these missions in all Dutch provinces accessions of white clover were collected.
+The locations where material was collected are represented in the figure above.
+The white clover collection consists ecotypes, landraces and cultivars, amongst which a set of old cultivars from the period between 1924 and 1990.
+Next to the material from European origin there is a small number of accessions from Central Asian origin (Uzbekistan, Kyrgyzstan) in the collection, collected during missions.

 Regeneration